xcheng85/vulkan-bazel/leetcode/README.md

 Each node of a Trie represents a string and each edge represents a character.

 ## BST

+limitation: no duplicate node

+implement efficient searching, insertion, and deletion operations.

+divide-and-conquer

+ self balancing BSTs (like AVL and Red Black Trees) are used in practice.
+These Self-Balancing BSTs maintain the height as O(Log n).

+ in-order traversal

+ BSTs are used for indexing.
+ store and quickly retrieve data
+ BSTs can be used to implement decision trees, which are used in machine learning and artificial data caching.

 ## Segment Tree [x]